trimstray/nginx-admins-handbook/doc/SSL_TLS_BASICS.md

 Fixed Diffie-Hellman (`ECDH` and `DH`) on the other hand uses the same Diffie-Hellman key every time.
 Without any DH exchange, you can only use `RSA` in encryption mode.

 These parameters aren't secret and can be reused; plus they take several seconds to generate.
 The `openssl dhparam ...` step generates the DH params (mostly just a single large prime number) ahead of time, which you then store for the server to use.

+#### Certificates

+##### Wildcard

+In this brief the author explain [Why you probably shouldn't use a wildcard certificate](https://gist.github.com/joepie91/7e5cad8c0726fd6a5e90360a754fc568), as it will put your security at risk.